lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 The FIFO queue, the report `dataFormat` with `amount`, and the `processExitRequests` / `submitReportData` / `setPartialWithdrawals` surface are described in Flows 1–2 above.

 The `setPartialWithdrawals` toggle is the FWR-only fallback: when **off**, the contract accepts FWRs only, `ExitRequested` still fires for every FWR so a Validator Ejector can fulfill them via voluntary exits without EIP-7002 fees.
 This is the safe mode under sustained extreme EIP-7002 fees.
+While it is off, the off-chain VEBO **must not count any queued-but-unexecuted PWRs** as covering WQ demand when computing the next report.

 On `submitReportData`, VEBO-7002 **MUST validate that every record with `amount > 0` (a PWR) targets a `0x02` (compounding-credentials) validator**.